 - Sleep apnea first leads to loss of the normal blood pressure dip during sleep, which over time progresses into daytime high blood pressure.

 - If your high blood pressure is difficult to treat, you should undergo sleep apnea testing.

 - If you have sleep apnea and don't treat it, your blood pressure is likely to get worse over time.

 - A CPAP or BiPAP machine is the best option for treating sleep apnea in patients with high blood pressure.

-- Treating sleep apnea with a CPAP machine lowers blood pressure and helps prevent cardiovascular disease like heart attack, stroke, and heart failure.
+- Treating sleep apnea with a CPAP machine lowers blood pressure and helps heart health by preventing cardiovascular disease like heart attack, stroke, and heart failure.

 Take Our Free Screening Quizzes & Learn Your Sleep Apnea Risk:

 Joseph Krainin, M.D., FAASM is the founder of Singular Sleep, the world's first online sleep center.
 He is a Fellow of the American Academy of Sleep Medicine and board certified in both sleep medicine and neurology.
 He has been practicing medicine for over 10 years.